Bang & Olufsen

 As well as having Google Assistant baked in for voice control, the Beoplay A9 has Apple AirPlay 2 and Google Chromecast support for multi-room music streaming.

 At just over 32 pounds, 27 inches across and 35 inches tall when stood on its three-legged stand, this is a huge speaker which is as much a statement ornament as it is a music system.
 The fabric, wood, and aluminum A9 is available in black, white, "smoked oak," and with bronze detailing.

 Bang & Olufsen Beosound 2 - $4,000

 The Beosound 2 includes Google Assistant, plus Apple AirPlay 2 and Google ChromecastBang & Olufsen

-This cone-shaped aluminum speaker has Google Assistant, along with Google Chromecast and B&O's own Beolink Multiroom system, plus Bluetooth.
+This cone-shaped aluminum speaker has Google Assistant built-in, along with Google Chromecast and B&O's own Beolink Multiroom system, plus Bluetooth 4.2.

 You can control music by speaking to the assistant, tapping at the Google Home app on your smartphone, or with a simple control panel on top of the device.
 There are also four buttons which can be programmed as shortcuts for performing certain tasks, like having the Google Assistant read out the weather forecast, or play your favorite radio station.

 The BeoSound 2 also has Apple's AirPlay 2 built in, so you can ask Siri on your Apple device to control it too.
 Inside is one large, 5-inch woofer, two mid-range speakers, and a single tweeter.